 - 20 percent of daily zinc requirements

-All of this combined with a low glycemic index (GI) and moderate calorie intake.
+All of these virtues combine with a low glycemic index (GI) and moderate calorie intake.

 Chickpeas for Healthy Digestion